Volunteer & Internship Opportunities

 Economic & Community Development

-Our Economic and Community Development department offers internship opportunities in various programs including GIS, grant writing, strategic planning, local planning, downtown revitatlization and historic preservation.
+Our Economic and Community Development department offers internship opportunities in various programs including GIS, grant writing, strategic planning, local planning, downtown revitalization, and historic preservation.

 GIS (Geographical Information Systems)